Tennessee's coaching search was even wilder than you thought

 "If you hire Schiano, I'm out.
 We're all out.
 You're killing this program if you do that."Email from Tennessee fan to then-AD John Currie

-One person texted Currie, "Your trash" for eight minutes straight before changing the message to, "You're garbage."
+One person texted Currie "Your [sic] trash" for eight minutes straight before changing the message to "You're garbage."

-Another texter chimed in moments later with repeated texts of, "I'll never attend another Vol game."
+Another texter chimed in moments later with repeated texts of "I'll never attend another Vol game."

 There were a few congratulatory texts.
 One read: "Mr. Currie, incredible hire!
 Schiano will bring Vol football back to the top! #GBO."
 Another read: "Hey, just wanted to say you're doing a great job at Tennessee!
 I don't care what anyone says!"